cardano-scaling/pegasus/README.md

 - Similar like other devnet tools, `pegasus` sets up a local cluster of `cardano-node`s
 - A key difference is, that it comes with a `cardano-node` binary embedded
 - Both `pegasus` and the included `cardano-node` are statically linked and have no or minimal dependencies
+  - TBD: avoid `cardano-api` et al?

 ### TODO

 #### Basics

 - [x] Embed `cardano-node` at build time mechanism
-- [ ] Embed config and start a devnet
+- [x] Embed config and start a devnet
+- [ ] Generate and seed keys

 #### Distribution
 - [ ] Redistributable executable (static libs)